gmcastil/wtf/README.md

 WTF
 ===
-Bizarre problems I've run across or useful projects that may be helpful to some
+Bizarre problems I've run across or useful explanations that may be helpful to some that encounter similar ones.